There are several reasons that you might wish to add a cushioned seat pad to the existing seat of your motorcycle.

 - You’re worried about circulation issues

 We all want a comfortable and stress-free ride.
-The consequences of ‘numb bum’ are not just applicable to your bum.
-The soreness can radiate upwards causing lower back pains too.
+However, the consequences of ‘numb bum’ are not just applicable to your bum.
+The soreness can radiate upwards, causing lower back pains too.

 Any bodily pain or discomfort experienced while riding a motorcycle also becomes a safety issue because of the distraction factor.